MorpheusAIs/Morpheus-Lumerin-Node/docs/mac-boot-strap.md

     1. Clone, build select model and run local Llama.cpp model
     2. Clone the Morpheus-Lumerin-Node repo from Github
     3. Configure, Build and run the proxy-router
-    4. Configure, Build and run the ui-desktop
+    4. Configure, Build and run the MorpheusUI
     5. Configure, Build and run the cli

 ## **A. LLAMA.CPP**